andifalk/client-certificate-demo/README.md

 of the client certificate as well.
 Therefore, we also export the private key from the same keystore _myuser-client.p12_:

-* Right click on the single entry and select _Export/Export Private Key_, select _PKCS#8_ as type and then export the key to _src/main/resources/myuser.pkcs8_.
+* Right-click on the single entry and select _Export/Export Private Key_, select _PKCS#8_ as type and then export the key to _src/main/resources/myuser.pkcs8_.

 ![PrivateKeyExport](images/keystore_explorer_export_private_key.png)

-## Setup the server trust store
+## Set up the server trust store

-Also the server side has to trust the client certificate.
-To achieve this we need to setup a _trust store_ for our server containing the client certificate together with the public key to validate the client certificate specified with the client requests.
+Also, the server side has to trust the client certificate.
+To achieve this we need to set up a _trust store_ for our server containing the client certificate together with the public key to validate the client certificate specified with the client requests.